Noveboi/TravelPlanner/README.md

 Responsible for gathering information about a specific destination, including weather patterns, cost indicators, seasonal considerations and more...

+This agent heavily uses external third-party APIs to get up-to-date information on places and the destination in general.

 ### Activity Finder

 Discovers and categorizes activities for the trip such as: